JohnCoene/packer/docs/README.md

 ### Why use packer?

-Packer (thanks to webpack) has numerous advantages:
+Packer (thanks to webpack) has numerous advantages.
+In essence, it's a bit like the difference between a set of R scripts and an R package.
+An R package enables testing, documenting, structuring, and more.

 - [x] Minify JavaSrcipt and CSS files
 - [x] Easily update dependencies
 - [x] Catch errors at build time
 - [x] Modularise JavaScript code
+- [x] Document JavaScript code
 - [x] Plenty more

 _Packer presented at WhyR 2020._